papaDoc/FastSwitch/README.md

          [ [".h"], ["include"] ]
        ]
 ```
-and with the following directories containing the given file:
+and with the following directories containing the given file:<BR>
-ls ./foo/src => tete.cpp
+ls ./foo/src => test2.cpp<BR>
-ls ./foo/include => tete.h
+ls ./foo/include => test2.h<BR>
-using the FastSwitch pluging :
+using the FastSwitch pluging :<BR>
-when in the following file: ./foo/src/tete.cpp it will switch to ./include/tete.h
+when in the following file: ./foo/src/test2.cpp it will switch to ./include/test2.h<BR>
-when in the following file: ./foo/include/tete.hpp it will switch to ./src/tete.cpp
+when in the following file: ./foo/include/test2.hpp it will switch to ./src/test2.cpp<BR>

 Example 3:
 With the following setting :